xy7313/xy7313.github.io/_posts/2017-04-03-Core-Java-Interview-Questions-And-Answers.md

 1. An Error "indicates serious problems that a reasonable application should not try to catch."
 2. An Exception "indicates conditions that a reasonable application might want to catch."
 3. Error along with RuntimeException & their subclasses are unchecked exceptions.
 All other Exception classes are checked exceptions.
-4. In Java exceptions under Error and RuntimeException classes are unchecked exceptions, everything else under throwable is checked.
+4. （in another words）In Java exceptions under Error and RuntimeException classes are unchecked exceptions, everything else under throwable is checked.
+5. Checked exceptions are the exceptions that are checked at compile time; Unchecked exceptions are the exceptions that are not checked at compiled time.

 <span id="jump11"></span>
 ###### 3.11 method vs. constructor.